common-fate/docs-archive/docs/approvals/sso/00-sso-setup.md

 [✔] Your Granted deployment is online
 ```

-By default Granted Approvals will set the identity provider to an AWS Cognito user pool, so that you can test it out without connecting it to your corporate identity provider.
-Granted Approvals supports the following corporate identity providers:
+By default Common Fate will set the identity provider to an AWS Cognito user pool, so that you can test it out without connecting it to your corporate identity provider.
+Common Fate supports the following corporate identity providers:

 - Google Workspaces
 - Okta